Newberg Animal Shelter Friends is a 501 (c)(3) Non-Profit organization operating Newberg Animal Shelter.

 Mission Statement: We’re a no-kill animal shelter that provides a caring environment for homeless animals, finds them nurturing homes and inspires community participation.

-We are located in the gorgeous Oregon wine country.
-For over four decades the Newberg Animal Shelter was operated by the Newberg-Dundee Animal Control dept under the Newberg-Dundee Police.
+Newberg Animal Shelter is located in the gorgeous Oregon wine country.
+For over four decades, Newberg Animal Shelter was operated by Newberg-Dundee Animal Control under the Newberg-Dundee Police Department.
 Newberg Animal Shelter Friends organization (NASF) is the 501c3 fundraising organization that has been raising money since 2000 for the construction of a new shelter building.
 The City’s previous shelter building was built as a high school project in the 70’s, was a small one room building in poor repair that held both cats and dogs.

 In 2011, NASF had raised over $500k and construction on the current building began.